About our cruises from Southampton

-Car: Southampton Port has two major motorways at its fingertips- the M3 and M27 are both half an hour’s drive away.
-Head to the City Cruise Terminal, Solent Road, Western Docks, Southampton, SO15 1HJ.
-When you arrive make sure you have your Marella Cruises paperwork ready.
-The port staff will direct you to the luggage drop area and show you where to park your car.
+Car: Southampton Port has two major motorways at its fingertips.
+The M3 and the M27 are both within half an hour’s drive – just follow the directions to Southampton.
+Head for the City Cruise Terminal, Solent Road, Western Docks, Southampton, SO15 1HJ.
+When you arrive, make sure you have your Marella Cruises paperwork ready.
+The port staff will direct you to the luggage drop area and point you towards the cruise parking.

-Train: Southampton Central Station is between five and 15-minute cab ride from the port, depending on your dock gate.
-It has links to Brighton, Cardiff and Manchester to name a few.
-From London you can reach Southampton in just over two hours.
+Train: Southampton Central Station is between a five and 15-minute cab ride from the port, depending on your dock gate.
+It has links to Brighton, Cardiff and Manchester, to name a few.
+From London, you can reach Southampton in an hour and a half or less.

 Air: Southampton Airport is just 10 miles away from Southampton Port, so a taxi journey shouldn’t take much longer than 20 minutes.
 You can fly here from plenty of UK airports, including Manchester, Edinburgh and Newcastle.

 SHORE EXCURSIONS► View all EXCURSIONS